POTTY BREAKS!!! Had a great question about peeing while running which I think could help a lot of runners!

 - Be careful with sports drinks.
 Too much sugar actually causes bloating, which will create that feeling of needing to pee.

 Caffeine is a diuretic.
-So if you are using a pre-workout or not used to much caffeine this is a possible culprit.
+So if you are using coffee as a pre-workout or not used to much caffeine this is a possible culprit.

 - Understand how caffeine effects you